Molokans in Mexico: Guadalupe Valley

 The lace shawls of these women are called

-Nearly 5,000 [2500] members of a Russian Christian religious sect known as the Molokans settled in California during the first decade of the twentieth century.
-They formed the nucleus of what has become a 20,000-member Russian Molokan community that is concentrated today in San Francisco and Los Angeles. ...
-The Old Believers and Molokans have been most fervent in retaining a sense of Russian identity through an active use of the Russian language in their religious services and in their daily lives.
+Nearly 3,000 5,000 members of a various Spiritual Christian religious sects from Russia known as the Molokans settled in California during the first decade of the twentieth century.
+They formed a fragmented network of about the nucleus of what has become a 20,000-member descendants of Russian Spiritual Christians, with a Molokan community that is concentrated today in San Francisco and many Dukh-i-zhizniki in Southern California and Oregon. ...
+The Old Ritualists Believers and some Spiritual Christians Molokans have been most fervent in retaining a sense of Russian identity through an active use of the Russian language in their religious services and in their daily lives.

 18. Mexico: A destination specialist course.
 (PDF)